 Renting property in Minneapolis

 It’s important to establish what utilities or services are included in the rental costs and who is responsible for maintenance and repair costs.
-Utilities are often something that the tenant is expected to pay for separately.
-The Twin Cities is very cold during the winter and electricity bills are bound to be high as a result.
-New arrivals should take this into consideration and ensure any rental accommodation in Minneapolis has adequate central heating.
+Utilities are often something that the tenant is expected to take care of separately from the monthly rental fee.
+Minneapolis is very cold during the winter and electricity bills are bound to be high as a result.
+New arrivals should take this into consideration and ensure their rental accommodation has adequate central heating.

 Buying property in Minneapolis

-Foreigners are able to buy property in the USA and expats living in Minneapolis long-term may consider buying property in the Twin Cities.
+Foreigners are able to buy property in the US quite easily, and expats living in Minneapolis long term may consider property a good investment, given the city's rapid population growth.
 Financing can be obtained from a bank, but expats will need to go to considerable lengths to show that they are able to commit to the purchase of a new house.

 ►For information on the different transport options in the Twin Cities, see Getting Around in Minneapolis